ScryProtocol/Vain/README.md

 This project "profanity2" was forked from the original project and modified to guarantee **safety by design**.
 This means source code of this project do not require any audits, but still guarantee safe usage.

 Project "profanity2" is not generating key anymore, instead it adjusts user-provided public key until desired vanity address will be discovered.
 Users provide seed public key in form of 128-symbol hex string with `-z` parameter flag.
 Resulting private key should be used to be added to seed private key to achieve final private key of the desired vanity address (private keys are just 256-bit numbers).
-Running "profanity2" can even be outsourced to someone completely unreliable - it is still safe by design. https://codepen.io/Pro-Pro-the-scripter/pen/zYyyNbJ
+Running "profanity2" can even be outsourced to someone completely unreliable - it is still safe by design.
+## Open Source tool for getting public keys and adding private keys (Do not use for wallets with large value)
+https://codepen.io/Pro-Pro-the-scripter/pen/zYyyNbJ
 ## Getting public key for mandatory `-z` parameter